Care

 An important care step with your Stainless Steel Cookware is to dry it immediately after washing it.
 This helps prevent water staining and hard water buildup, and ensures your Cookware is clean and ready to go for your next meal.

-Having chalky white stains on your Cookware isn't ideal, but removing them doesn't have to be a headache.
-With these tips you can keep your Stainless Steel pots and pans clean and stain-free for a lifetime.
+Having chalky white stains on your cookware isn't ideal, but removing them doesn't have to be a headache.
+With these tips you can keep your Stainless Clad Cookware clean and stain-free for a lifetime.